Bcook2289/calm-anchor-architecture/README.md

 To address this, the system was refactored to:
 - Improve React state structure and authentication flow handling
-- Simplify Firebase configuration by properly registering the application as a Web App.
+- Simplify Firebase configuration by properly registering the application as a Web App
 - Separate authentication gating logic from subscription logic
 - Ensure platform configuration consistency between web and Android builds